HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf223.md

 === "Containers"
     Runtime Controller triggering Pod restarts for [direct configuration changes](../../deployment/manage/container_configuration/index.md#rollout-of-configuration-changes) in ConfigMaps is removed.
 You must restart the appropriate Pods manually to apply the changes made to the ConfigMaps for testing configurations.
 For more information, see [Deprecated features](../deprecated_features.md).

-### Core Image - Moved wstemp directory to ephemeral storage
+### DX core image - Moved wstemp directory to ephemeral storage

 === "Containers"
     The wstemp directory will no longer be persisted as part of the core profile, which improves performance.
 It is now configured to be created in ephemeral storage within `/opt/HCL/caches/wstemp`, resulting in increased efficiency.